 - Participate in Aboriginal events.
 Give your time and energy to events such as the National Aborigines and Islanders Day Observance Committee (NAIDOC) Week, Australia Day and other significant Aboriginal events.

 - Donate money.
 Groups like Australians for National Title and Reconciliation (ANTaR) or Aboriginal social justice groups often depend entirely on voluntary donations.
+Support the Aboriginal and Torres Strait Islander Healing Foundation which runs healing programs around Australia.
 Support them regularly—remember your next tax declaration!

 - Do volunteer community work.
 The best way is to support Aboriginal communities directly.
 Contact Indigenous Community Volunteers to find out where and when you can support.